farzadrastegar/setup-hadoop/README.md

    4.2.3.
 See output at root@\<node-hostname\>:~/host-config/pre1-noquestions-test-ambari-setup.sh.out.
 There shouldn't be any "NOT" term in the file.

-5. Prepare Ambari/HDP repositories using video #4 in the following URL in a machine called the repository server.
-This server that is configured to contain all the Ambari/HDP repositories is called 'master1.hadoopcluster.webranking' in our scripts laster on.
-This server is separated from hadoop nodes.
-In other words, the frontend machine and the repository server could be two virtual machines serving to configure the hadoop cluster. https://www.youtube.com/watch?v=usYJbMRXxew&index=4&list=PLhd4MmrFf8CXULSLNIxuoY49mVDGKlMk3
+5. Prepare Ambari/HDP repositories using video #4 in the following URL in a machine called the "repository server".
+This server that is configured to contain all the Ambari/HDP repositories is called 'master1.hadoopcluster.webranking' in our scripts.
+Note that the "frontend machine" and the "repository server" could be seen as two virtual machines serving to configure the hadoop cluster. https://www.youtube.com/watch?v=usYJbMRXxew&index=4&list=PLhd4MmrFf8CXULSLNIxuoY49mVDGKlMk3

 6. Prepare /etc/yum.repos.d in every node.